WalletWasabi/WasabiDoc/docs/FAQ/FAQ-UseWasabi.md

 Yes.
 Whomever you send your address, he knows that this address, and any coin sent to it, belongs to you.
-Thus it is important to have labeled receiving addresses, so that you know which address is for what purpose.
+Thus it is important to have labeled receiving addresses, so that you know which address is known by whom.
 It is important that you avoid sending the same address to several different individuals.
 There is a risk that both of them send coins to this same destination, thus unnecessarily linking the payments.